lwasser/python-ecology/04-merging-data.md

 1. In the data folder, there is a plot `CSV` that contains information about the type associated with each plot.
 Use that data to summarize the number of plots by plot type.

-# WOULD LIKE TO COME UP WIHT A FEW OTHER CHALLENGE ACTIVITIES That are more challenging.
+# WOULD LIKE TO COME UP WIHT A FEW OTHER CHALLENGE ACTIVITIES
+# it could be cool to have them create a species diversity index for each plot and then plot that. they'd have to do some summary stats and math and then plot.
+That could be fun and  more challenging.
 Maybe something that uses plot type species and surveys together to aggregate??